 If you’re looking for a taste of India’s world-class highlights but still want to explore some of its hidden gems, this action-packed adventure serves up a great combination.
 Stand in awe of the Taj Mahal’s perfection, wander the French Quarter of Pondicherry, search for tigers in the wild—experience the iconic highlights of the North before flying south for even more culture and wilderness.
 Appreciate the colours of Rajasthan and the Tamil style of the Sri Meenakshi Temple.
 Our CEO will lead the way and eliminate the hassle so you can experience incredible India.

-Local Living: Kerala Backwaters Homestay, Alleppey.
+Your Local Living Moment: Kerala Backwaters Homestay, Alleppey.
 Walking tour with a guide from the G Adventures-supported New Delhi Streetkids Project.
 Old Delhi walk with stops at the Jama Masjid, Gurduwara, Chandni Chowk, spice markets and Connaught Place.
-Taj Mahal and I’timad-ud-Daulah (Baby Taj) entrance.
-Agra Fort entrance and guided tour.
-Fatehpur Sikri monuments entrance and guide.
+Taj Mahal and I’timad-ud-Daulah (Baby Taj) visit.
+Agra Fort guided tour.
+Fatehpur Sikri monuments.
 Abhaneri village walk and stepwell visit.
-Jaipur City Palace entrance and guide.
-Amber Fort tour (Jaipur).
+Amber Fort and Jaipur City Palace tour.
 Fort Kochi orientation walk.
-Wayanad Wildlife Sanctuary walk.
-Mudumalai National Park safari.
+Wayanad Wildlife Sanctuary walk and safari.
 Chaumundi Temple and Mysore Palace visit.
 Mamallapuram Shore Temple visit.
 Pondicherry orientation walk.
 Madurai cycle-rickshaw ride and Sri Meenakshi Temple visit.
 Cardamom hills spice plantation tour.
 Kerala backwaters homestay with guide.
 Internal flight.
 All transport between destinations and to/from included activities.

 Explore India’s vibrant cities, discover ancient forts and temples, revel in the beauty of Agra’s Taj Mahal, stay with the locals in the Kerala backwaters